 This defeated attitude breaks my heart.
-Miss Vera Leigh enjoys a good challenge and, with a change in mindset and a heap of cunning, I like to align my clients with opportunities in each of the following area:
+I enjoy a good challenge and, with a change in mindset and a heap of cunning, I like to align my clients with opportunities in each of the following area:

 I must start this with a basic explanation of the US Copyright.

 (Disclaimer: this is a super simple breakdown.
-This topic will be discussed heavily in an article to come in the near future.)
+This topic is covered in more detail in my Social Media videos.)

 There are two documents related to the Copyright of a musical work – the PA Form and the SR Form.
 The PA (Performance Arts) Copyright is for the underlying composition.
 Simply, it is for the written music – what would be notated down on a piece of sheet music.
 The SR (Sound Recording) Copyright is for the actual recording of the song – the tone, feel, and dynamics of a written piece of work that is recorded by a musician on their particular instrument.
 Though that can cause for confusion, think of it like this: SR (Recording) and PA (Songwriting).

 If you are both the writer and the recording artist, you are in a great spot and are entitled to the entire list of revenue generation methods with your music.
 In many genres, it is commonplace for the recording artist to not be the writer of the work, such as in Country and Pop music.
 If you qualify as one of the two, you are still entitled to your rights, but you will only qualify for some of the revenue generation methods listed below.
 They will be differentiated with a quick (SR) or (PA).

 When one Copyrights their music (either through State/Federal registration or through affixing it to a public, tangible medium), they would be entitled to sign over or control the following rights: